amazinglarry4tw/warrior_stats/README.md

 end
 ```

+## Run Tests

+`mix test`

+If there are failed tests, and you want to re-run only the failed tests.

+`mix test --failed`

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at <https://hexdocs.pm/warrior_stats>.